Michael B. Gousie

 My main research area is in working with digital maps, in the form of Digital Elevation Models (DEMs).
 Current work focuses on compressing elevation data sets.
 Previous work focused on three-dimensional visualization of errors in such maps.
 I also do work in creating DEMs from two-dimensional sources.
 This work is interdisciplinary with the earth-sciences community.

-In addition, I am currently working on visualization techniques for investigating various data sets, from diverse domains such as US census data to medieval manuscripts to data for the annual top ten actors/actresses since 1929.
+In addition, I am currently working on visualization techniques for investigating various data sets, from diverse domains such as US census data to medieval manuscripts to data for the annual top ten actors/actresses from 1929 to the present.

 Bringing new tools and techniques into the classroom, such as LEGO robots, especially to enhance students' algorithm design skills.
 In many courses, I try to show the interdisciplinary nature of computer science by bringing in problems from areas outside traditional topics.

-Basketball, skiing the steep and the deep, telemarking, backpacking to lesser-known areas, traveling, and piano.
+Basketball, skiing the steep and the deep, telemarking, backpacking with my kids, traveling, and piano.